+Smart Giving

-Smart Giving It's a fact: Donating to charity lights up a part of your brain that makes you feel good.
-But there are more than a million charities, and not all are equally good.
-How can you tell which deserve your support? - Go to charitynavigator.com or give.org to learn how the charity is rated and reviewed. - Look online for hard facts and numbers-like a soup kitchen that says it serves 1,000 people twice a day. - To learn about a local charity, ask a parent to take you to volunteer for a day.
-ASK JEAN Jean Chatzky is a money expert.
+It's a scientific fact: Donating to

+charity lights up a part of your brain that makes you feel good.
+Many charities raise much of their money during the holidays.
+But there are more than a million charities, and not all organizations are equally good.
+How can you tell which deserve your support?

+- Go to charitynavigator.com or give.org to learn how the charity is rated and reviewed. - Look on a charity's website or the sites above for cold, hard facts and numbers like a soup kitchen that reports it serves 1,000 people twice a day. - If you're interested in a local charity, ask a parent to take you to volunteer for a day.

+ASK JEAN

+Jean Chatzky is a money expert.

-Can I work for only 10 years and make enough to retire with? -Vejas Roby, 9, West Palm Beach, Florida It depends on a lot of things, including how much money you earn, save, earn by investing, and need to live on after you stop working.
+Can I work for only 10 years and make enough to retire with?

+-Vejas Roby, 9, West Palm Beach, Florida

+It depends on a lot of things, including how much money you earn, save, earn by investing, and need to live on after you stop working.
 Say, at age 22, after college, you get a job earning \$45,000 a year.
 If you manage to put away \$10,000 a year, assuming you invest that money and earn an 8% return, in 10 years you'd have about \$154,000.
+Could you live on that for the rest of your life?
+Probably not.
 After 20 years, you'd have almost a half million.
-Neither is probably enough to live on for the rest of your life.
+Again, probably not enough.
 But a lot can happen over the years to change the math.
-You could learn to save more or spend less.
-You could become an expert investor, like Warren Buffett.
+You could figure out a way to save more or spend less.
+You could become an expert investor, like Warren Buffett, and try to make your money grow faster.
 Or you could invent something that changes the world-like Facebook.
-Then you could retire, but you might not want to because you'd be having so much fun.
+At that point, you could retire.
+But you probably wouldn't want to because you'd be having so much fun.

 Do you have a question?
 Write to Jean at tfkasks4you@timeforkids.com.

-KIDS WEIGH IN celebrities tell when they're paid to post products on social media?
-Should On social media, it is not always obvious when something is being advertised or promoted.
-Many celebrities-and other people with a big enough following-get paid to praise products, wear certain clothes, or drink a specific bottled water.
+KIDS WEIGH IN

+Should celebrities tell when they're paid to post products on social media?

+It used to be obvious when something was being advertised or promoted.
+But in the wild world of social media, it's much less clear.
+Many celebrities-and other people with a big enough following-get paid to praise products, wear certain clothes, or even drink a specific brand of bottled water.
 But it isn't always clear if it's a personal choice or a paid job.
 Should rules regulate this?
+TFK Kid Reporters weigh in.

-Keshav Dhir, 13 Palo Alto, California Celebrities get paid millions of dollars to promote products.
+Celebrities get paid millions of dollars to promote products.
 Why?
 Celebrities are influential.
 Their opinions affect how the public makes decisions about purchasing specific products.
 But it can be hard to tell the difference between a real opinion and a paid advertisement on social media.
-So, celebrities must be up-front if they are paid to talk about a product.
+Therefore, celebrities must be up-front about whether they are paid to talk about a product.
+If they are transparent, there will be no confusion.
 It's the ethical thing to do.

-Unlike journalists and other public figures, celebrities should not have to disclose when they are paid to endorse a product or service.
-If a celebrity is paid to promote something, people may question whether the celebrity genuinely likes and uses the product.
+Unlike journalists and other select public figures, celebrities should not be obligated to disclose when they are paid to endorse a product or service.
+If consumers know that a celebrity is being paid to promote something, they may question whether the celebrity genuinely likes and uses the product.
 Then companies wouldn't want to pay for this promotion.
-Celebrities have worked hard to earn a big following on social media, and they should get to profit from it.
+Celebrities have worked hard to earn an immense following on social media, and they should be able to make a profit from it.